DigitalHolography/HoloFile/README.md

 # ImportExportScriptsForHoloFiles

-collection of ImageJ, Matlab and Python scripts to read and write .holo files
+Collection of ImageJ, Matlab and Python scripts to read and write .holo files

+## Installation and usage

+Please refer to the ``HoloFilesQuickstartGuide.pdf`` file for installation and usage instructions